 Computed tomography (CT) is a type of neuroimaging (brain and spinal cord imaging) technology that uses radiation to take images of brain tissue.
 A solution may be injected into a person’s vein to help highlight brain structures.
 CT scans can be used to diagnose brain lesions.

-Magnetic resonance imaging (MRI) is a noninvasive diagnostic tool that uses magnetic fields and computer technology to produce three-dimensional images of the brain.
+Magnetic resonance imaging (MRI) is a noninvasive diagnostic tool that uses magnetic fields and computer technology to produce 3D images of the brain.
 An MRI scan shows greater detail in brain tissue, the cerebellum, and the brainstem than a CT scan.
 Brain lesions appear as darker or lighter spots on an MRI scan, and the findings are important for making a diagnosis.

 MRI conducted with a contrast fluid called gadolinium can show whether the lesions are active (recent) and if there’s evidence of preexisting inflammation or lesions.
 If lesions don’t appear brighter on a high-contrast MRI, they are likely not new lesions and are older than three months.